bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_9.rst

 ---------------------------------

 Another way to use widgets is with a Bokeh server application.
 Bokeh includes a standalone server component.
-Use the Bokeh server if you want to connect yor JavaScript-based visualization running in a browser to Python code running on a server.
+Use the Bokeh server if you want to connect your JavaScript-based visualization running in a browser to Python code running on a server.